top of page

 CHILD WELFARE

 • We operate to the parameters set out in the IRFU Safeguarding Policy.
-All coaches receive a copy of this Policy upon application to the Club.
-Additional copies are available by emailing the CWO Team or also from the link below.
+All coaches receive a copy of this policy once their appointment is approved by the Club Executive each year.
+Additional copies are available by emailing the CWO Team or also from the Club website.

-• We attend workshops, information sessions and undergo Safeguarding Training, in order to adhere to the Safeguarding Policy, its guidelines and any further information or requirements put in place by the IRFU.
+• We attend workshops, information sessions and undergo Safeguarding Training, to adhere to the Safeguarding Policy, its guidelines and any further information or requirements put in place by the IRFU.

-• We ensure that all volunteers, who are in regular contact with age-grade players, have completed their Garda Vetting, have signed the IRFU Self Declaration of Intent, are approved by the IRFU and have completed a Safeguarding Course
+• We ensure that all volunteers, who are in regular contact with age-grade players, are registered members of the Club, have valid Garda Vetting and are approved by the IRFU, have completed a relevant Safeguarding Course and are appointed by the Club Executive Committee each season for involvement with Age-Grade Rugby.

-• We work with Age-Grade Coaches, Youth and Mini Co-ordinators, relevant volunteers and committee members, helping them to understand their role and responsibilities in relation to Safeguarding.
+• We work with Age-Grade Coaches, Directors of Youth and Mini Rugby, relevant volunteers and committee members, helping them to understand their role and responsibilities in relation to Safeguarding.

-• We ensure that all players, coaches, parents and spectators adhere to their respective codes of conduct to ensure a healthy playing environment for all.
+• We support the IRFU Codes of Conduct to ensure that all members of and visitors to our Club experience a healthy playing environment for all.

 • We encourage and promote the ethos behind “The Spirit of Rugby”.